Lost-Empire-Entertainment/Elypso-engine/docs/ecosystem.md

 ## Elypso Engine

-**Elypso engine** is currently not maintained and will be rewritten in 2026.
-It will use KalaWindow, KalaUI, KalaAudio and KalaPhysics and will heavily rely on them to build a powerful game engine for game development with OpenGL and Vulkan.
+**Elypso engine** is a powerful game engine for game development with OpenGL and Vulkan that is currently being rewritten.
+It will use KalaWindow, KalaUI, KalaAudio and KalaPhysics and will heavily rely on them.

 ---

 ## Elypso Hub

-**Elypso hub** is the project manager and updater for Elypso Engine that will be rewritten in 2026 alongside the engine.
-It will heavily rely on KalaWindow and KalaUI.
+**Elypso hub** is the project manager and updater for Elypso Engine that is currently being rewritten alongside the engine and it heavily relies on KalaWindow and KalaUI.